hybridsjs/hybrids/docs/store/model.md

 #### Validation

 The store supports client-side validation for `string` and `number` primitive values, which is called for `store.set()` action.
 If it fails, the instance won't be updated, and error will be attached to the instance.
-The rejected `Error` instance contains `err.errors` object, where all of the validation errors are listed by the property names (you can read more about how to use it in the [`Usage`](./usage.md#draft-mode) section)
+The rejected `Error` instance contains `err.errors` object, where all of the validation errors are listed by the property names (you can read more about how to use it in the [Usage](./usage.md#draft-mode) section).

 To set property with the validation use `store.value()` method instead of passing the default value directly: